vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 ---

-2-TIER AND 3-TIER LAN ARCHITECTURE
+2-TIER AND 3-TIER LAN Kiến trúc

 - The TWO-TIER LAN DESIGN consists of TWO Hierarchical Layers:
-    - ACCESS LAYER
+    - Access LAYER
     - DISTRIBUTION LAYER
 - Also called a “COLLAPSED CORE” DESIGN because it omits a layer that is found in the THREE TIER DESIGN : THE CORE LAYER
-- ACCESS LAYER
+- Access LAYER
     - The LAYER that END HOSTS connect to (PCs, Printers, Cameras, etc)
-    - Typically, ACCESS LAYER SWITCHES have lots of PORTS for END HOSTS to connect to
+    - Typically, Access LAYER SWITCHES have lots of PORTS for END HOSTS to connect to
-    - QoS MARKING is typically done here
+    - QoS Đánh dấu is typically done here
-    - Security Services like PORT SECURITY, DAI, etc are typically performed here
+    - Bảo mật Services like Cổng Bảo mật, DAI, etc are typically performed here
-    - SWITCHPORTS might be PoE-Enabled for Wireless APs, IP Phones, etc.
+    - SWITCHPORTS might be PoE-Enabled for Không dây APs, IP Phones, etc.
 - DISTRIBUTION LAYER
-    - Aggregates connections from the ACCESS LAYER SWITCHES
+    - Aggregates connections from the Access LAYER SWITCHES
     - Typically is the border between LAYER 2 and LAYER 3
     - Connects to services such as Internet, WAN, etc
     - Sometimes called AGGREGATION LAYER